Must ICAs Collect Fees From Members?

 This is a question that has been posed on Internet café associations (ICAs) whether already organized or in-process of formation.
 An ICA, just like any association needs money to fund its many activities and projects.
 There is at least one annual general assembly of members which we will need money to pay for the food and the venue.
 There are projects that an association may organize and these will definitely need funds to get them going.
 There is also a need for an office of the association and manning and maintaining it needs money.

 Where will an ICA get the funds they need?
 One easy source of fund for any association is the membership fee and/or contribution but experiences of ICAs show that this could be a source of irritants among members and officers of the organization.
 Some ICA members have the nasty habit of asking where there money go even if regular accounting of funds are being done by their officers.
+In such situations, you can also take the help of cedar rapids accountants to help you out with your accounts and give you finance and tax consultation.

 The fund of an ICA is usually spent on maintaining an office and expenses for holding meetings and general membership assemblies.
 There are other miscellaneous expenses and all of these must be included in the Treasurer’s financial report.
 Some rules or guidelines on expenditures must be put in place to avoid abuses by some unscrupulous ICA officers.